 Australian manufacturing is sharpening its focus on high tech products based on sustainable, advanced manufacturing processes.
 With dynamic links between universities, industry and research institutions, Australian innovative science and technology solutions are widely sought after.

-The Commonwealth Scientific and Industrial Research Organisation (CSIRO), our national science agency, is recognised internationally for its quality research and is Australia’s largest holder of patents.
-And it’s always looking for partners.
+The Commonwealth Science Industry Research Organisation (CSIRO), our national science agency, is recognised internationally for its quality research and is Australia’s largest holder of patents.
 Its science and engineering skills, equipment and international connections are helping Australian manufacturers penetrate new markets and be environmentally sustainable.
 Discover what you can achieve with a partnership with CSIRO.

 Australia is a nation of inventors and entrepreneurs.
 Our discoveries and innovations have given hope to millions, saved countless lives and revolutionised industry.